 Filderbahnplatz (Filderbahnplatz 31-37, 70567 Stuttgart-Möhringen).
 There, the recharger hangs in front of the janitor's office in house 37 on the ground floor.
 The door is open from 9 a.m. to 3 p.m. (not on weekends or holidays).

 In der Au (In der Au 16, 70327 Stuttgart-Untertürkheim).
 There, the recharger can be found in house 16C in the washroom in the basement.
 The door is also open here from 9 am to 3 pm. (not on weekends or holidays).

-I am returning from a risk area or entering from a risk area, what do I have to consider?
+I am returning/entering from abroad, what do I have to consider?

-As you can see from the latest news, coronavirus numbers are rising again in many countries around the world.
 As operators of student dormitories it is important for us to take the best possible precautions to avoid infections.
-Therefore: If you move into one of our student residences and enter from a risk area, please present our janitor with proof that you have had a recent coronavirus test with a negative result.
+Therefore: If you move into one of our student residences and enter from a high-risk area or even a virus variant area, please present our janitor with proof that you have had a recent coronavirus test with a negative result.
+Alternatively, you may present proof of vaccination or recovery.
 By your cooperation you can help to ensure that our dormitories remain a safe place for all residents.
-You will find more information below:

 If I accept the room offer and do not start my studies in Stuttgart, how can I withdraw from the contract?